 Vegan Onion Gravy is easy to make from scratch with only 6 ingredients in 30 minutes.
 Try it on mashed potatoes, roasted vegetables, and your favorite comfort foods.
 It's perfect for Thanksgiving, holiday dinners, and any night of the week!

-It simply isn't Thanksgiving without mashed potatoes and gravy.
-And if you're preparing a meatless version for the first time, great news!
+For my family, it simply isn't Thanksgiving without dairy-free olive oil mashed potatoes and gravy.
+And if you're preparing a meatless holiday meal for the first time, great news!
 It doesn't get much easier than making Vegan Onion Gravy.

 Why you'll love this recipe